Children’s Lead Poisoning Prevention Program

 What are the facts?

-Today, childhood lead poisoning is considered the most preventable environmental disease among young children, yet an estimated 250,000 U.S. children have elevated blood-lead levels.
+Today, childhood lead poisoning is considered the most preventable environmental disease among young children, yet an estimated 250,000 U.S. children have elevated blood levels.
 A simple blood test can prevent permanent damage that will last a lifetime.
-Plumas County Public Health is committed to eliminating this burden to public health.
+Plumas County Public Health is committed to eliminating this burden on public health.

 Most children who have lead poisoning do not look or act sick.
 Symptoms, if present, may be confused with common childhood complaints, such as stomachache, crankiness, headaches, or loss of appetite.